MichaelEclavea/Hot_Sauce/README.md

 # Hot Sauce Project Challenge 🌶 🔥 🥵

 ## Project Overview
 This is a code challenge geared toward design and user experience.
 Given the image templates as a reference, the challenge is to create a site that every user would enjoy!
 Using React.js as the frontend framework, other tools are optional for any needed enhancements.

+##Personal Notes:
+I have personally manipulated the stock json file by adding a spicy rating to the existing objects.
+By thinking, if I was a user and I was looking at a list of hot sauce's what else would I like to see?
+Spicy levels for the hot sauce was a must!
+I have used affinity designer to create little peppers and half peppers to indicate their spicy rating.

 ## Project Objectives: 🗒
 1. Landing page will display all hot sauce's in json file.